wrahool/wrahool.github.io/_pages/books.md

 ---
 ## Books

-Some of my favorite (fiction and non-fiction) books/authors -
+I love reading both non-fiction (popular science and history) as well as fiction (sci-fi, fantasy, thrillers).
+Some of my favorite books/authors -

 - *Foundation trilogy* by Issac Asimov
 - *Logicomix* by Apostolos Doxiadis and Christos Papadimitriou